idanarye/woab/README.md

   startup inside `connect_activate` or use `woab::route_signal` to route the application's `activate` signal to the actor and do the startup in the actor's signal handler.
+* `woab::close_actix_runtime` must be called after `gtk::main()`, or else Tokio will panic when GTK quits.
+If anyone knows how to automate it I'm open to suggestions.

 ## License